British writer and explorer who promoted the protection and preservation of ancient Egyptian sites

 Along the way, they traversed valleys, climbed tall mountain peaks, and encountered numerous lakes and rivers.
 Their journey took almost a month, and required much grit to push through the rough terrain.
 Amelia’s enthusiasm and passion for travel and exploration of new places was seen in her book on the Dolomite voyage.
 She recounted the trip in Untrodden Peaks and Unfrequented Valleys, published in 1873.
 It would not be long after this publication that her most memorable voyage would take place, and impact the future of archaeology and Egyptology – the scientific and historic study of ancient Egypt.

-Amelia Edwards spent the winter of 1873 into 1874 Amelia’s Nile River exploration and journey began with her arrival in Cairo, Egypt on November 29, 1873.6 Lucy Renshaw, again referred to as L in Edwards’ notes, once more accompanied Amelia on her journey.
+Amelia Edwards spent the winter of 1873 into 1874 sailing up the Nile and back.
+Her Nile River exploration and journey began with her arrival in Cairo, Egypt on November 29, 1873.6 Lucy Renshaw, again referred to as “L” in Edwards’ notes, once more accompanied Amelia on her journey.
 They spent several days exploring and studying Cairo, including visits to the great pyramids.
 By December 13, they acquired their transportation for sailing the Nile and began their journey.
-They would be traveling on a by dahabeeyah, an Egyptian house boat with sails.
+They would be traveling on a by dahabeeyah (also spelled dahabeeyah or dahabiah), an Egyptian house boat with sails.
 It is a shallow, flat-bottomed vessel that can be used with sails or by rowing.
 Their dahabeeyah, named Philae, had 2 masts; an upper deck with cabins and lower deck area for crew.7 They traveled up the Nile from Cairo for seven weeks and roughly 800 miles to Abu Simbel, arriving January 31, 1874.8

 Edwards and her party spent eighteen days at Abu Simbel.
 While at Abu Simbel, Amelia got to take part in some excavations that were happening at various ancient sites, including the great temple of Ramesses II.
 Amelia maintained a very detailed record of everything she saw and experience in Abu Simbel.
 Unfortunately, some of those experiences were negative.
 Amelia witnessed thefts and the physical destruction of ancient sites.
 On February 18, 1874, they departed Abu Simbel.
 The party sailed down the Nile to Thebes and arrived in time to watch the Egyptian authorities supervise the opening of a recently discovered tomb.
 She recorded the discovery and opening of the sarcophagus and the examination of the wrapped mummy.
 Amelia and her party made their way back down the Nile in Early spring.
 Amelia was excited about her Nile voyage and ancient excavations, but also concerned with the treatment of artifacts discovered by looters and thieves.
 This exploration down the Nile would change Amelia’s path in life.